yash1802/Emotion-based-recommendation-system/README.md

 The Recommendation is based on the last 5 songs the user listens to (Last_5_Songs.txt).
 1. Identify the sentiments of the songs in user's history.
 2. Calculate the majority sentiment.
-3. Recommended a song (selected at random) of the same sentiment.
+3. Suggest a song (selected at random) of the same sentiment.